 Rock PRSSA is the student-run public relations firm on campus.
 Rock PRSSA offers public relations services to campus and non-campus organizations and local businesses.
 In fall 2019, the organization was rebranded to emphasize its association with Public Relations Student Society of America (PRSSA), the national pre-professional public relations organization.

-WSRU-TV is SRU’s student-run streaming news station and video production company that has been housed in the Maltby Hall Studio since fall of 2010.
+WSRU-TV is SRU’s student-run streaming news station and video production company being broadcast from the Eisenberg Classroom Building.
 Through support of the university, College of Business, Student Government Association, and Department of Strategic Communication and Media, the studio is consistently upgraded to meet industry standards.
 WSRU-TV is a chapter of the National Broadcasting Society and was recognized as Chapter of the Year in 2019.

 College Dress Relief, founded in 2015, is a student advocacy group focusing on current fashion trends, sustainable fashion, diversity, and professional development.
 Students run social media campaigns; practice writing, graphic design and photography skills; complete sustainability-minded service projects; and manage an active fashion and lifestyle blog.

 WSRU-FM 88.1 FM started at SRU in 1962 as the AM Band WNFT, eventually changing the name to WRCK.
 When the station went to FM, it launched as WRSK-FM.
 Today, the current WSRU-FM broadcasts from the student union and can be heard across campus and in the surrounding community.

 Film Society was established in 2012 in the English Department and moved to the Department of Strategic Communication and Media in 2017.
 The members of SRUFS work on student-produced and directed films over the course of the semester and have worked with organizations such as the New Orleans Film Festival.